Agmo-Android/TheSimpleLab/README.md

 ### How to use Millis Second in database for Event
-- Website to get millis second “https://currentmillis.com”
-- How to use, Copy the millis, show as down below

-![Image of Millis to copy](https://github.com/Agmo-Android/TheSimpleLab/blob/master/ScreenShot/ScreenShot_Millis_to_Copy.png)

 - Thing you need to know first:
   - 1000 mills second is 1 Second
   - To convert mills into second, you need to divide by 1000
   - Example : 20000 / 1000 = 20 Seconds
-  - But in Second is for display use, in the app, is use as Mills second
+  - Second is for display use, but in the app is use as Mills second
+- Website to get millis second “https://currentmillis.com”
+- How to use, Copy the millis, show as down below

+![Image of Millis to copy](https://github.com/Agmo-Android/TheSimpleLab/blob/master/ScreenShot/ScreenShot_Millis_to_Copy.png)

 - If you want to add 20 second after the event start, copy the millis + 20,000, this became your event start time.
 - Pass the result to database under event > eventStartTime